nerooc/graphs/Lab04/README.md

 ### 4.1 How to run the program

+- Generating a digraph:
 `python3 task4.py [max_vertices_number]`

+- Receiving digraph from a file:
+`python3 task4.py -f <path to file>`

 Where:
-- `[max_vertices_num]` is the maximum amount of vertices that could be generated in the digraph
+- `[max_vertices_num]` is the maximum amount of vertices that could be generated in the digraph,
+- `<path to file>` is the path to the file containing digraph in form of a weighted matrix

 ### 4.2 Testing

 `python3 task4.py test`

-The tests contain the function calls for:
+The test contains the function calls for:

 - **#1 - Hardcoded matrix**, <br/>
 ```
-0  0  3  0  1
+.  .
+3  .
+1
-1  0  1 -1  1
+1  .
+1 -1  1
-1  0  0  0  1
+1  0  .  .
+1
-0  0  0  0  0
+.  .  .  .
+0
-0  1  0  1  0
+.
+1  ,  1  0
 ```